abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Desirable difficulties, after Bjork.md

 Training activities can often be made more effective by introducing difficulties.

-Some examples which [Robert A. Bjork](https://notes.andymatuschak.org/zYPeHVeq311Jh4whSstyeFX) (1994) cites as improving long-term performance in experiments:
+Some examples which [Robert A. Bjork](https://notes.andymatuschak.org/zYPeHVeq311Jh4whSstyeFX) (1994) (no note) cites as improving long-term performance in experiments:

 - Shuffling heterogenous tasks rather than grouping repetitions by task type
 - Varying the parameters of a task